 To connect it without removing the battery though, you just remove the two terminals from the car battery starting with the negative for safety.
 Also, you obviously want to have the car off.

-Then, clamp the red positive clamp from the battery tender to the positive battery terminal.
+Then, clamp the red positive clamp from the battery maintainer to the positive battery terminal.
 You want to make sure that the clamp is tight and won’t come off unless someone removes it.
 You then take the negative clamp, and clamp it to the engine block or frame.

 This is to prevent damage to the battery.
 You can clamp it to the negative terminal on the battery, but it is better NOT too.
 The only thing is you want to make sure you clamp it to metal and not to hoses and things.

-Next you can switch the amp switch, if your battery tender has one, and then plug it in to the wall.
+Next you can switch the amp switch, if your battery maintainer has one, and then plug it in to the wall.
 You might have to use an extension cord to get it to reach all the way to the wall.

 Depending on how dead the battery was, it might take it a little bit to charge up.
 It is safe to leave it charge and go work on other things or come back in the morning.
 After a few hours when you come back the charging should be done and the light will be green.

-Once the charging is done all you have to do is unplug the battery tender from the wall.
+Once the charging is done all you have to do is unplug the battery maintainer from the wall.
 You then have to disconnect it from the battery.
 After you have finished that you can reconnect the battery to the car.

 The car will now start and is ready to drive.
 When reconnect the battery you want to make sure to use a wrench and have them tight.
 If the connection is not tight, it might cause it so the car will still not start.